ricardolx/static-wapp-aws-tf/README.md

 ##### run terraform

-To view the change details:
+*From the /tf directory,* view the change details:

     terraform plan